libusb/hidapi/README.md

 HIDAPI also comes with a Test GUI.
 The Test GUI is cross-platform and uses Fox Toolkit <http://www.fox-toolkit.org>.
 It will build on every platform which HIDAPI supports.
-Since it relies on a 3rd party library, building it is optional but sometime it is useful when debugging hardware.
+Since it relies on a 3rd party library, building it is optional but it is useful when debugging hardware.

 NOTE: Test GUI based on Fox Toolkit is not actively developed nor supported by HIDAPI team.
 It is kept as a historical artifact.
 It may even work sometime